Shepherd-Core - Config-Models

 • mcu (shepherd_core.data_models.testbed.mcu.MCU)

-• data_type (shepherd_core.data_models.content.firmware_datatype.FirmwareDType)
+• data_type (shepherd_core.data_models.content.enum_datatypes.FirmwareDType)

 • data_hash (str | None)

-• data_local (bool)
+• data_2_copy (bool)

 field mcu: MCU [Required]